nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Retrieval of useful statistics will be possible.
   * Cons: Save file will expand very quickly because each `test` record needs to be logged.

-### Display Statistics of Flashcard
+### Display statistics of a flashcard

 #### Implementation

-The display statistics of flashcard feature will allow the user to view a Pie Chart of the statistics of the Flashcard specified by the given index and display it in the GUI.
+The Display mechanism will allow the user to view a Pie Chart of the statistics of the Flashcard specified by the given index and display it in the GUI.

-The display statistics of flashcard implementation requires the creation of a `StatsCommandParser` and a `StatsCommand`.
+The implementation requires the creation of a `StatsCommandParser` and a `StatsCommand`.
 The `StatsCommandParser#parse` will take in a single argument for `Index`.
 After parsing the argument, it will then proceed to create a `StatsCommand` class instance.
 If no `Index` is given then a `CommandException` will be thrown.

 The `StatsCommand` class will have to pass the `Statistics` to the GUI for it to display the `Statistics` of the `Flashcard` to the user.
 This will be done by passing the `Statistics` into a `Feedback` object which is an attribute of the `CommandResult` given to the GUI.